coufal/ASK2HA_Docker/README.md

 For the installation of the add-on follow the guide for third-party add-ons https://www.home-assistant.io/hassio/installing_third_party_addons/.

+In case of using Docker, you can use the environment variable `HA_API_ENDPOINT` to set the endpoint of your HA instance (e.g. `http://ha:8123/api/alexa/smart_home`).

 Remember to change config.py for the lambda function and the configuration of the addon inside HA after the installation.

 #### Details about the setup